Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: Introduction

+Consider a reduced $E$-Fountain semigroup which satisfies the congruence condition.
 The semigroup $S$ acts partially on the left of every $\Lt$-class.
-For every $\alpha\in S$, right multiplication induces a function from the $\Lt$-class of $\alpha^{+}$ to the $\Lt$-class $\alpha^{\ast}$.
-In \subsecref{Green'sRelations} we show that this function is a homomorphism of partial $S$ actions if and only if the generalized right ample identity holds.
-In this case we can identify the morphisms of the associated category $\mathcal{C}$ with all such homomorphisms.
-In \subsecref{Modules} we assume that $S$ is finite and turn to consider $\Bbbk S$ modules.
+For every $a\in S$, right multiplication by $a$ induces a function from the $\Lt$-class of $a^{+}$ to the $\Lt$-class $a^{\ast}$.
+In \subsecref{Green'sRelations} we show that this function is a homomorphism of partial left $S$-actions if and only if the generalized right ample identity holds.
+In this case we can identify the morphisms of the associated category $\mathcal{C}(S)$ with all such homomorphisms.
+In \subsecref{Modules} we assume that $S$ is finite and turn to consider $\Bbbk S$-modules.
 Under a certain condition on $S,$ we show that if the generalized right ample condition holds then the left modules formed by linear combinations of elements of an $\Lt$-class are projective modules of $\Bbbk S$, thus extending a result from \cite{Margolis2021}.
-In this case the linear category formed from $\mathcal{C}$ is a Peirce decomposition of $\Bbbk S$.
-Therefore we can think of $\mathcal{C}$ as a ``discrete'' form of a Peirce decomposition.
-In \secref{Examples} we give two additional examples of semigroups which satisfy the generalized right ample identity.
-Linear operators on an Hilbert space and order preserving functions with a fixed point.
-We study in greater detail the later one.
+In this case the linear category $\mathcal{L}$ generated from $\mathcal{C}(S)^{\op}$ is the linear category of $\Bbbk S$-module homomorphisms between these projective modules.
+If we consider the right Peirce decomposition of $\Bbbk S$ into a direct sum of the above-mentioned projective modules (see \cite[Chapter 3, Section 7]{MRJacobson1956}) and intuitively identify it with the linear category $\mathcal{L}$ then we can think of the category $\mathcal{C}(S)$ as a ``discrete'' type of a Peirce decomposition for the semigroup $S$ itself.
+In \secref{Examples} we give two additional examples of semigroups which satisfy the generalized right ample identity, namely, bounded linear operators on a Hilbert space and order preserving functions with a fixed point.
+We study in greater detail the latter one.
 In particular, we prove that its algebra is semisimple and isomorphic to the algebra of the (inverse) semigroup of all order-preserving partial permutations.

 \textbf{Acknowledgments:} The author thanks Professor Stuart Margolis for several helpful conversations and in particular for suggesting \propref{Iso_of_algebras_fixed_point}.
+The author is grateful to the referee for his/her valuable comments and suggestions which improved the paper significantly.